 A coffee morning is a great way to get together with friends or neighbours, or to meet new people.

-Everyone loves a nice cuppa, particularly if accompanied by a slice of cake, so why include a small charge to help raise money for Brake.
+Everyone loves a nice cuppa, particularly if accompanied by a nice slice of cake, so why ask people to donate a small amount to help raise money for Brake.

 Remember, a coffee morning doesn't have to be a huge community event held in a big hall, it can also be just a a group of friends in your lounge.
 Easy to organise, fun to do and so very worthwhile!